Iwasaki Yanosuke: Early life

 Iwasaki was born in Kōchi Prefecture.
 He was the brother of Iwasaki Yatarō, the founder of Mitsubishi.

-He was educated at the Tokyo Imperial University and at the University of Pennsylvania in Phlladelphia.
+He was educated at the Tokyo Imperial University and at the University of Pennsylvania in Philadelphia.

 Career

 In 1885, Iwasaki became the second president of Mitsubishi.
+As the head of Mitsubishi, he purchased Marunouchi from the government in 1890.
+Marunouchi has since evolved into one of the most important business districts in the country, with 20 of the Fortune Global 500 companies headquartred there in 2021.

+He was succeeded as the president of Mitsubishi by Hisaya Iwasaki, the male heir to the founder Yataro in 1894.

 Iwasaki was Governor of the Bank of Japan from November 11, 1896—October 20, 1898.

-In 1890, he was responsible for Mitsubishi's purchase of the land in most of the central business district in Tokyo when it was still covered with grass and bamboo.

 Legacy

 Iwasaki's son Koyata would become Mitsubishi's 4th president; and his second son Toshiya would found his own company, Asahi Glass.